arian-p/personal-projects/README.md

 A repository with a few of my personal projects.

 Wolfram Research:
-Wolfram code used in indepdent research work, testing effectiveness of Lemna Minor Fertilizer
+Wolfram code used in indepdent research work, testing effectiveness of Lemna Minor Fertilizer.
+Additional side project on sea level rise.

 Matlab:
 Bingo - makes a randomized bingo board